HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 The exception to this is if you have a camp setup outside the dungeon you may make a pitstop.
 Roll the Dungeon die once when exciting and again when re-entering though these rolls may never lower the clock beyond 3.
 # Fighting
 ---
-## Rounds
-Each Round the Guide describes what it appears like the monsters are going to do.
-Save against 8, with a bonus for every empty Slot, to act first.
-## On Your Turn
-You take two actions per round: Change zone, Strike, trip, get in front of an ally, fetch an item, or raise a shield.
-You may only Strike once.
-Get creative.
-## Attacking
-Roll damage based on the weapon you are wielding and deal it to your opponent.
-## Defending
+## Hands
-You may Gamble your Armor Dice to subtract the result of all your dice from the damage taken.
-Shields may also be gambled, notably you can resolve a shields gamble before gambling armor.
+All combat actions are broken up into 3 hands.
+Rock, Paper, and Scissors.
+When fighting with an enemy you will each throw out an ability, comparing the hands to assess effectiveness.
+This respects the law of Rock beats Paper beats Scissors beats Rock.
+With a tie being when 2 of the same hand are thrown.
-## Impaired vs Bolstered
+## Stances
-Attacks may become Impaired by the fiction.
-I.e. fighting with a polearm in a narrow tunnel, firing a bow into melee, or attacking while prone.
-Similarly some attacks may have reasons to be more effective then they regularly are.

-When making an attack while impaired your weapon dice are halved.
-While Bolstered add a d6 to the damage roll.
+Actions are also divided between two Stances; Offensive and Defensive.
+Offensive is the typical Stance.
+It targets an enemy and defends from that same enemy.
+The Defensive Stance targets only one enemy but defends from all.
 ## Zones
 There are 4 zones in a typical combat encounter.
 These are Forward and Rearward for allies and enemies.
+Certain combat actions are also divided into Forward and Rearward, meaning they can only be used while in those Zones.
+If an ability doesn't specify a zone it can be used in any.
 ![Zone](https://raw.githubusercontent.com/HeringtonPress/HeringtonPress.github.io/master/assets/img/Zone.png)
-Combatants in Forward can attack each other with melee and ranged attacks, but may only target those in Rearward with ranged.
+Combatants in Forward are paired together with the most numerous group in Forward deciding the pairings.
+Leaving anyone left over to choose their own target.
+While combatants in Rearward may target whoever they choose.
-Combatants in Rearward can attack anyone but only with ranged attacks.
-If a sides Frontward is empty then everyone in Rearward is considered to be Frontward.
+If a sides Forward is empty then everyone on that sides Rearward is considered to be Forward.
-#### Overwhelming Force.
-If One sides Frontward outnumbers the other by 2:1 they may target enemies in Rearward with melee as if they where also in Frontward. and ranged attacks by the outnumbered Frontward are Impaired.
-## Environmental Factors
+## Conditions
-At the start of Combat the Players and GM all work together to come up with at least 3 things that can be interacted with on the battlefield.
-I.e. Flowing Lava, a cursed carpet, fragile stalactites, etc.
+There are 3 Conditions Stoned Folded and Dulled.
+Each one is associated with a Hand.
+Stoned to Rock, Folded to Paper, and Dulled to Scissors.
+While afflicted with one of these Conditions you cannot throw that respective Hand.
+Unless stated otherwise you recover from a condition after one round.
 ## Fleeing
 If the party agrees to retreat then bar dire circumstances they escape.
 Each character that escaped gains 2d3 Stress.
 Any items dropped in the pursuit are lost to the dungeon.
 Fleeing in this way leaves any fallen or captured ally behind, unless you are holding the fallen and have the slots to do so.
 The average human is 6 Slots and dragging allows you to ignore their encumbrance.